 An account of a third generation Japanese, brought up in Canada, trying to fit-in to the country of her roots.

 This is a story of one person's experience of loosing a baby.
-If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and the long journey.
+Read about how the Japanese hospital dealt with the loss and the emotions involved.
+If you have experienced a loss or know somebody who has, this article may be helpful in understanding how to heal and live through the long journey ahead.

 Whether you're a pregnant foreigner or planning to get pregnant in Japan, or if you are just interested in the differences between the Japan and the West, this article details some surprising facts.